AmineWallah/osunator/README.md

 mkdir -p out
 uv run osunator "path/to/your-map.osu" -o out
 ```

-[releases](https://github.com/AmineWallah/osunator/releases/tag/0.1.0) page and place it in the root of the repo.

 `uv sync` installs the dependencies and the project itself into a local
 virtual environment; the `osunator` command is the package's entry